KodeWorker/Python-Design-Patterns/readme.md

 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-- Sometimes, subclassing is not the best solution

     [Window] ------ [Window with Horizontal SB] -------- [Window with Vertical and Horizontal SB]
                 |                                   |                       |
                 --- [Window with Vertical SB] -------                       |